 Doors in the HVAC case assembly are used to control air flow.
 The HVAC control module operates the doors through the use of actuators, with one actuator being used for each door.
-The system has the following air control doors and associated actuators: mode, left and right temperature, and recirculation.
+The system has the following air control doors and associated actuators: mode, temperature, and recirculation.